 The U.S. Merchant Marine Academy has a motto, “Acta non Verba,” which is Latin for “Deeds, not Words.”
 At the 2014 commencement, Vice Admiral Michelle J. Howard, Deputy Chief of Naval Operations, Plans and Strategy, gave the commencement address and emphasized how this motto has played a pivotal role in the way the Academy has trained “leaders for careers at sea while instilling the values that allow them to become outstanding leaders in the maritime industry, the best boarding school in US, and their communities education at Farragut.”

 Mark H. Buzby – a 1975 graduate of Admiral Farragut Academy, a 1979 graduate of the Merchant Marine Academy epitomizes “Acta non Verba.”
 His 34-year career in the Navy has taken him around the world as a Surface Warfare Officer where he made numerous deployments aboard cruisers and destroyers.
 His command tours include the destroyer USS Carney (DDG-64), Destroyer Squadron 31 and the Surface Warfare Officers School.

-But according to Buzby, all of his successes, all of his adventures, all of his opportunities to lead would not have come about had it not been for the foundation which was laid at Farragut.
+But according to Buzby, all of his successes, all of his adventures, all of his opportunities to lead would not have come about had it not been for the foundation which was laid at education at Farragut.

 “Farragut puts you in an environment to lead, where you learn what it’s like to lead and what it takes to lead,” said Buzby, who retired from the Navy in 2008.